content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Prior consultation is required with local authority (e.g. Surf Life Saving Queensland, lifeguard service, marine park managers) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Prior consultation and collaboration with local expertise is required with local authority (e.g. Surf Life Saving Queensland, Surfing Queensland, marine park managers) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.

 Competition rules and procedures with additional or more stringent safety requirements must take precedence.